Mining Software Development

 Solution

 Paper-based safety records fail in regulatory investigations.
 They can't demonstrate systematic inspection coverage across all active workings, and they go missing.
 When an incident occurs, the operation needs to show that every required inspection happened on schedule, that hazards were logged, and that corrective actions were closed out.
-According to the International Council on Mining and Metals' 2024 Benchmarking Safety Data report, member companies recorded 42 fatalities in 2024, a second consecutive year of rising numbers, highlighting persistent gaps in real-time safety data capture.
+The International Council on Mining and Metals recorded 42 fatalities across its 24 member companies in 2024, up from 36 in 2023, with South African operations accounting for 35 percent of them (ICMM, 2025).
+Rising numbers keep the pressure on real-time safety data capture.
 A digital safety management system with inspection scheduling, completion recording, and a full audit trail produces that evidence as a natural output of day-to-day operations.
 Not a compliance exercise done the week before an audit.

 2. 02